 Prerequisite(s): ST 625 or ST 635 or Instructor Permission

-Topics may include decision trees, neural nets,self organizing (Kohonen) maps, multiple adaptive regression splines (MARS), genetic algorithms, association (also known as market basket) analysis, web mining and text mining, and social networks anaylsis..
+Topics will include decision trees, an introduction to neural nets and to self-organizing (Kohonen) maps, multiple adaptive regression splines (MARS), an introduction to genetic algorithms, to association (also known as market basket) analysis, to web mining and text mining, and to social networks.

 Prerequisite(s): ST 625 or Instructor Permission